clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 * Customizes the system to ensure correct defaults are setup (IP Forwarding, Swap off,...)
 * Ensures all the dependencies are loaded on boot (kernel modules)

 > NOTE: This step is done automatically if using vagrant.
+When running this script, by default the RUNNER is set to use crio, if need to be changed make sure to specify the RUNNER to be either crio/containerd.

 ### Configuration for high numbers of pods per node